100 Florida Trails®

 View details, photos

-About Lake Okeechobee and the Herbert Hoover Dam
+About Lake Okeechobee and the Herbert Hoover Dike

 • Lake Okeechobee is the second largest freshwater lake wholly contained within the 48 contiguous United States (Lake Michigan is larger), covering 730 square miles with a relatively shallow average depth of 9 feet.
 The name is from the Seminole words “oki” and “chubi” meaning "big water.”
 Originally, water from the lake flowed naturally into The Everglades but as the area developed was diverted into canals.
 In recent years, environmental concerns have increased including algae blooms on the lake and polluted waters released to the St. Lucie and Caloosahatchee Estuaries.
 It's a complicated issue, involving protecting the integrity of the dike, feeding The Everglades, and protecting the fragile coastal estuaries, with farming interests also on the table.
 Learn more about the Lake Okeechobee Watershed Restoration Project